kubernetes/enhancements/keps/sig-scheduling/1923-try-nominated-node-first/README.md

 1. In filtering phase, which is currently implemented in the method of `findNodesThatFitPod`, check the nominated node first if the incoming pod has the `pod.Status.NominatedNodeName` defined and the feature gate is enabled.

-2. In case the nominated node doesn't suit for the incoming pod anymore, return `err` got from `findNodesThatPassFilters`, the `err` will be padded with more information to tell that scheduler is evaluating the feasibility of `NominatedNode` and failed on that node.
+2. In case the nominated node doesn't suit for the incoming pod anymore, get `err` from `findNodesThatPassFilters` where `NominatedNode` is firstly evaluated, the `err` will be padded with more information to tell that scheduler is evaluating the feasibility of `NominatedNode` and failed on that node.

-   If no error is returned and cannot pass all the filtering, this is possibly caused by the resource that claims to be removed but has not been fully released yet, scheduler will continue to evaluate the rest of nodes to check if there is any node already available for the coming pod.
+   If no error is returned but `NominatedNode` cannot pass all the filtering, this is possibly caused by the resource that claims to be removed but has not been fully released yet.

+   For both of above cases, scheduler will continue to evaluate the rest of nodes to check if there is any node already available for the coming pod.

-   If scheduler still cannot find any node for the pod, scheduling will retry until matching either of the following cases,
+   Scheduler will retry until matching either of the following cases,
    - `NominatedNode` eventually released all the resource and the preemptor pod can be scheduled on that node.
    - Another node in the cluster released enough release and pod get scheduled on that node instead.
      [Discuss] Should scheduler clear the `NominatedNode` in this case?